About the Directory

 The directory was compiled by the North Carolina Folklife Institute.

-A variety of organizations contributed expertise and in-kind resources to the project including:
+Many organizations have contributed expertise and in-kind resources to the project including:

 • Appalachian State University